RealTimeLogic/MinnowServer/README.md

  git clone https://github.com/RealTimeLogic/JSON.git
  git clone https://github.com/RealTimeLogic/SMQ.git

 The JSON and SMQ libraries are used by the Minnow Server reference example.
-The SMQ stack is needed even if you do not plan on IoT enabling the reference platform since the Minnow Server uses the SMQ TCP/IP porting layer.
+The SMQ stack is needed even if you do not plan on IoT enabling the reference example since the Minnow Server uses the SMQ TCP/IP porting layer.

 **Note:** If you are not planning on IoT enabling the Minnow Server, copy the [SMQ/src/arch/](https://github.com/RealTimeLogic/SMQ/tree/master/src/arch) directory to the Minnow Server.